-As of December 31, 2021, the Authority's investment in capital assets was \$747 million (net of accumulated depreciation/amortization).
+As of December 31, 2022, the Authority's investment in capital assets was \$711 million (net of accumulated depreciation/amortization).
 Investment in capital assets includes buildings, improvements, equipment, infrastructure, and land (which is valued at \$126 million and is not depreciated).
-The major projects capitalized during 2021 included expenses totaling \$3.2 million for the construction of the I-579 CAP Project which opened in November 2021 (this represents the Authority's contribution portion to the cost of this project), \$2.9 million for the replacement of Heinz Field escalators, and various smaller projects at the Convention Center.
+The major projects capitalized during 2022 included expenses totaling \$7.4. million for the construction of the Convention Center Terrace Roof, \$3.5 million for the replacement of Acrisure Stadium escalators, and various smaller projects at the Convention Center.
 Additional information on capital assets can be found in Note 4 of this report.